 How do I stop my public IP from changing in New Zealand?

 You need to change your public IP from dynamic to static for this.
 A static IP address is a type of public IP that does not change at any cost until you change your network.

-Is changing your public IP address illegal?
+Is changing your IP address illegal in New Zealand?

 No, it is not illegal to change your IP address.
 People change their IPs for several purposes like protecting their online activities, testing their websites, or facing a cyberattack.
 They usually do this by using a VPN or a proxy.